Jason-Ampere/VistaHaven/README.md

    git checkout -b feature-name
    ```
 3. Make your changes and commit them.
 4. Push to your fork and submit a pull request.

 ---

-## License 📄
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----